MovieLabs/mddf/README.md

    - **Avails Validator Tool**: may be used to
       - validate an Avails file specified as either XML or XLSX
-      - validate an O	ffer Status file
+      - validate an Offer Status file
       - translate an XLSX-formatted Avails to the equivalent XML
       - translate an XML-formatted Avails to the equivalent XLSX